N+1 redundancy: 2+1 or 3+1 redundancy

 2+1 redundancy or 3+1 redundancy is common on power systems for blade servers where a relatively small number of highly rated Uninterruptible Power Supplies (UPS) efficiently power a greater number of blades.
 An example is a server chassis that has three power supplies; the system may be set to 2+1 redundancy so that the blades can enjoy the power of two PSUs and have one available to give redundancy if one fails.
 It is also common to mix live (hot) redundancy where UPSes are online, and cold standby redundancy where they are offline until needed.
 The reason for this, in the case of UPSes, is that a common failure mode is component's end-of-life failure, and if UPSes are equally used, then they are highly likely to fail within a short space of time of each other when toward the end of service life.

 Applications

 Redundant systems are often used in data centers to maximise uptime or availability of computer systems.
 Other common implementations include aerospace, where redundant systems are used to improve safety and integrity of spacecraft, electric power systems and automobiles, where the emergency brake is available in a car as a redundant component in case of failure of the main brake systems.
-An example for the use of N+1 redundancy is the German power system, where it is called "(n-1) Sicherheit" in German.
+The German power system, which has N+1 redundancy and is known as "(n-1) Sicherheit" in German, is one example of its application.